ImFascinated/McGamerZone/README.md

 - Create a **gradle.properties** file which will contain your Nexus username and password.
 (It's recommended to add the properties below to your **gradle.properties** file to allow the use of parallel compiling and caching)
 - Stick to Java naming conventions, which can be found [here](https://www.oracle.com/java/technologies/javase/codeconventions-namingconventions.html)
+- Stick to the same code style as the rest of the project
 ```properties
 org.gradle.parallel=true
 org.gradle.caching=true